Quansight-Labs/quansight-labs-site/posts/2020/04/introducing-ndindex-a-python-library-for-manipulating-indices-of-ndarrays.markdown

 The most important priority for a library like this is correctness.
-Index manipulations, and especially slice manipulations, are complicated to code correctly, and the code for them typically involves dozens of different branches for different cases and formulas that .
+Index manipulations, and especially slice manipulations, are complicated to code correctly, and the code for them typically involves dozens of different branches for different cases and formulas that can be difficult to figure out.

 In order to assure correctness, all operations are tested extensively against NumPy itself to ensure they give the same results.
 The basic idea is to take